ART 106 - Art Appreciation

 3 Lecture Hours

-This course is intended to be a first level introductory art course for the beginning art students, as well as the student seeking a humanities elective in the visual arts.
-The student's appreciation of art will be developed through aesthetics, disciplines, critical evaluations, projects, history and attendance at a real or virtual art show.
+This course is intended to be a first level introductory art course for the beginning art student, as well as the student seeking a humanities elective in the visual arts.
+The student’s appreciation of art is developed through a multicultural perspective on art history, the elements and principles of design, aesthetics, critical evaluations, projects and attendance at a real or virtual art show.

 Upon successful completion of the course, the student will:

-- Distinguish between the psychological, social and political concepts of the visual arts, as well as the formal elements and principles.
+- Differentiate between the psychological, social and political concepts of the visual arts.

 Course and Section Search